MoscowJS/moscowjs.org/README.md

 5. Make your changes.
 Make sure the command `npm run build` is passing.
 6. Commit and finally send a GitHub Pull Request with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
 Make sure all of your commits are atomic (one feature per commit) and have meaningful commit messages.

+## Development

+To start local development, you need a personal access token for Airtable.
+Create the one on https://airtable.com/create/tokens (you need read access for Meetups and MoscowJS.org bases).

+Add created token to the file `.env.development.local`

 ## Data sources

 1. Pages — https://airtable.com/shrESYQUdFwE3B9Pw